Owning a Home Has Tax Advantages But There Are Limits

 The Home Equity Loan Factor

 Once you own a home, you may want to take out a home equity loan.
-Under the Tax Cuts and Jobs Act rules that apply for 2018-2025, you generally can deduct interest on a home equity loan as long as:
+Under current law, you generally can deduct interest on a home equity loan as long as:

 1. You use the loan proceeds to buy or improve your first or second residence and,

 2. The combined balance of your first mortgage(s) and your home equity loans(s) does not exceed $750,000 ($375,000 if you used married filing separate status).
-Otherwise, you generally cannot deduct the interest on a home equity loan for 2018-2025.
-(Favorable grandfather rules apply to some home equity loans that were taken out before the TCJA became law.)
+Otherwise, you generally cannot deduct the interest on a home equity loan.
+(Favorable grandfather rules apply to some home equity loans that were taken out before 2018.)

 We Help You Get to Your Next Level™